HUADA999/Ridge/docs/desktop_installation.md

 2. Open the downloaded file and double click to install.

 ## Linux

+For the Linux installation, you have to have `glibc` version 2.35 or higher.
+You can check your version with `ldd --version`.

 1. Download the latest release from [here](https://github.com/ridge-ai/ridge/releases).
 You'll want the `ridge_<version>_amd64.deb` file.
 2. In your downloads folder, run `sudo dpkg -i ridge_<version>_amd64.deb` to install Ridge.